-Acupuncture is the gentle insertion of hairfine thin needles into specific points on the body to stimulate the flow of one’s Qi (pronounced chee) or natural healing energy.
-Sometimes rather than just inserting acupuncture needles, your doctor may choose to use fine acupuncture tacks to stimulate it over a long period of time or may use heat or mild electrical stimulation.
-The technique of heat is called moxibustion and the application of local electricity used is called electrostimulation.
+Acupuncture is the gentle insertion of hairfine thin needles into specific points on the body to stimulate the flow of one’s Qi (pronounced chee), or natural healing energy.
+Sometimes rather than just inserting acupuncture needles, your doctor may choose to use fine acupuncture tacks, heat, or mild electrical stimulation.
+The technique of heat is called moxibustion and the application of local electricity is called electrostimulation.
 Acupuncture needles used in the United States are all sterile and generally disposable.

 Acupuncture and herbal treatments are drug free and they avoid many of the side effects and dependencies associated with medication.
 You should always inform your doctor of the medications you are currently taking and whether or not you are or could be pregnant, or if you have a cardiac pacemaker or cosmetic implants.

-Yes, generally, it is not recommended to provide electro-acupuncture treatment to patients who have seizures and patients with cardiac pacemakers.
+Yes; generally, it is not recommended to provide electro-acupuncture treatment to patients who experience seizures or who have cardiac pacemakers.

 In traditional acupuncture, since all illness is considered the result of an imbalance of energy, treatment can benefit almost any ill person as long as the degenerative process in the tissues of the body is not too extensive.